yazanramadan9/Trip/README.md

 # Trip
-website designed using html and css (scss)
+A responsive website design implemented using html and css (scss) with a little bit of javascript.